pragtical/pragtical.github.io/docs/api/core.statusview.md

 (method) core.statusview.item:hide()
 ```

-Do not show the item on the status bar.
+Hide the item from the status bar.

 ---